 |Vacuum||221° F (105° C)||8 hours|

 You can add powdered glass to nylon resins, which will increase:

 This process will also give you a lower thermal expansion coefficient than unreinforced nylon.
 Remember, nylon absorbs moisture.
 That, in turn, causes the material to expand.
 Adding glass fibres offsets this problem, increasing stability when the nylon is exposed to temperature changes.

 In the first table we showed you, nylon 6’s typical moulding shrinkage ratio is 1.2%, and nylon 6/6, 1.5%.
 By adding 30% glass fibres to nylon 6, this can be reduced to 0.4%.
 Add 33% to nylon 6/6, and you’re looking at 0.5%.

 All that aside, when you need to enhance the strength of nylon, glass filled, or GF nylon, is ideal.
 In fact, by using glass as an additive, you can strengthen your nylon by up to 70% more than untreated nylon.

 An example of a GF nylon solution is Essentra’s hexagonal standoff, which is 25% glass filled, nylon 6:

-Nylon’s characteristics make it a popular material across all industries and applications.
+Nylon’s characteristics and properties make it a popular material across all industries and applications.
 Here are some examples of its versatility when it comes to components.